MinhNguyen282/MinhNguyen282/README.md

 - 🚀 I love building things with **Spring Boot**, **NodeJS**, and **FastAPI**.
 - ☁️ I have hands-on experience with **deployment**, **Docker**, and **CI/CD** pipelines.
 - 💬 Ask me about anything related to backend development or teamwork!
-- 📫 How to reach me: [Link to your LinkedIn profile]
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/minhnguyenapcs22/)

 ---